Building a GenU (Generative AI Use Cases JP) v5.4 environment compatible with Claude Opus 4.6

 npx -w packages/cdk cdk bootstrap

-Deploy to the Tokyo region
+Deploy to Tokyo region

 npm run cdk:deploy